chingu-voyages/soloproject-tier3-favfonts/README.md

 ## Overview ##

 This project is a great opportunity to develop a clean and modern webpage.
 The *Favorite Fonts* app will be completed accross tiers, with each tier adding a level of complexity.
 You are currently on the *Tier 3* repo.
-You'll be responsible for coding the **HTML**, **CSS**, and **JavaScript** to get the structure, styling, and functionality up and running, as well as a back-end, in a stack of your choice, to allow user authentication and/or persistence functionality.
+You'll be responsible for coding the **HTML**, **CSS**, and **JavaScript** to get the structure, styling, and functionality up and running, as well as a back-end, in a stack of your choice, to process the necessary api call and, **if desired**, to allow user authentication and/or persistence functionality.

 Ultimately you'll have a great portfolio piece, and will have implemented a number of common and in-demand features.